G-ram/HAWK/README.md

 * `this["id"]`: return id of the found element
 * `this["class"]`: return the class(es) of the found element
-* `this["handle"]`: return a handle that references the found element.
-This is read-only.
 * `this[/*custom attribute*/]`: return a custom attribute of the found element.
 This may not exist.